 Give the participant the dependent variable.

 Give the participant a measure that asks him/her to indicate how he/she currently feels (attached below).
-The item “stressed” appears embedded within several other distractor items.
+The item “stressed” appears embedded within several other distractor items (i.e., items not related to the present study but included to make the true purpose of the study less obvious) and will be rated on a 1-7 scale.

 Debrief